sitecrafting/mapbox-places-ui/README.md

 ### coordinatesFormat

 Controls how resolved coordinates are rendered in the separate coordinates input.
-Mapbox resolves coordinates as `[longitude, latitude]`, which may not always be what you want.
+Mapbox resolves coordinates as `[longitude, latitude]`, which may not always be what you want, for example if you want to use the resolved coordinates with some other service that expects `"lat,lng"`.

 Options: